← Back to 後漢書

 []

 Liu He's brother had died with Dou Wu, so Liu He and Chen Qiu allied.
-Chen Qiu urged Liu He not to sit idle while the realm watched.
+Before the affair had issued, Qiu again with a letter urged He saying: 'You come from the imperial clan; your position mounts the tripods—All under Heaven looks up; the altars of soil and grain depend on you [lacuna]—how can you echo others in easy tolerance and nothing beyond compliance?
 He reminded Liu He that Cao Jie had killed his brother and was known to the empress dowager.
 He proposed promoting Yang Qiu to colonel director of retainers to arrest Cao Jie—lacuna in one graph.
-Chen Qiu's letter promised that once the plot succeeded, good government would return and peace would follow quickly.
+Chen Qiu's letter promised that once the plot succeeded, good government would return and peace would follow quickly."
 Liu Na, demoted for crossing the eunuchs, also pressed Liu He to act.
-Liu He feared leaks and preemptive strikes.
-Liu Na quoted the Analects: a minister must shore up a tottering state.
+He said: 'The vicious eunuchs have many eyes and ears; I fear before the affair convenes we will first receive their disaster.'
+Liu Na quoted the Analects: "a minister must shore up a tottering state."
 Note [1]: Liu He agreed and brought in Yang Qiu.

 131